 - Ice swollen veins or legs, or try a hot compress if ice isn’t helpful

 Maintaining a healthy weight with regular exercise and consuming a well-balanced, low-salt diet can also help reduce your risk of developing vein disease.
-Regular exercise will promote healthy circulation, a low-salt diet will reduce high blood pressure, and a healthy body weight will reduce the strain on your veins.
+Regular exercise will promote healthy circulation, a low-salt diet will reduce high blood pressure, and healthy body weight will reduce the strain on your veins.

 Elevating your legs while at rest is one of the best ways to prevent blood from pooling in your calves and ankles.
 When resting, especially in the evening hours, prop your feet up on a couple of pillows or relax in a recliner chair.
 This will ease pressure and aid in healthy circulation.